 Lighthouse Point, FL

-- The city is relatively young; the first home in the area was built by a woman named Juliette Becker in the late 1940s.
+- The town is relatively young; the first home in the area was built by a woman named Juliette Becker in the late 1940s.
 Further development was sparked upon R.E.
 Batemen’s acquisition of land in 1951.
 The city was incorporated on June 13, 1956 and finally received its state charter in June 1957.

 - Cap’s Place is a must-see Lighthouse Point institution.
 Not only does it serve the best native seafood in the city, but it’s also a historic site that has played host to several famous names.
 The building was added to the U.S. National Register of Historic Places on August 10, 1990.

 Potential homebuyers interested in properties with boat dockage will find plenty of housing options in the city; Lighthouse Point’s collection of waterfront homes are found near the Intracoastal Waterway and Ocean Access Canals.
 Homes come in a wide range of architectural styles, but newer construction residences favor the Mediterranean look.
-Communities include Coral Key Villas, Hillsboro Isles, and Lighthouse Point Estates.

 LIGHTHOUSE POINT WATERFRONT COMMUNITIES